 “Group emotional intelligence is about the small acts that make a big difference.
 It is not about a team member working all night to meet a deadline; it is about saying thank you for doing so.
 It is not about in-depth discussion of ideas; it is about asking a quiet member for his thoughts.
 It is not about harmony, lack of tension, and all members liking each other; it is about acknowledging when harmony is false, tension is unexpressed, and treating others with respect.”

 The good news is that emotional intelligence, unlike IQ, can be improved throughout life.
 Our emotional intelligence tends to increase as we learn to be more aware of our moods and the moods of others, to handle distressing emotions better, to listen and empathize – in short, as we become more mature.

 Developing emotional intelligence differs from intellectual learning in fundamental ways.
 It requires developing new behaviors – and this takes practice over time.
 Intellectual learning can take place in a classroom; emotional intelligence learning takes place best in life and over an extended period of time.
 Nevertheless, teaching emotional competencies can be accomplished using the following guidelines, which are offered by the Consortium for Research on Emotional Intelligence in Organizations, a coalition of researchers and practitioners from business school, the federal government, consulting firms, and corporations.

 - Assess the job.
 Training should focus on the competencies needed most for excellence in a given job or role.

 - Assess the individual.
 The individual’s profile of strengths and limitations should be assessed to identify what needs improving.

 - Deliver assessments with care.
-Feedback on a person's strengths and weaknesses carries an emotional charge.
+Feedback on a person’s strengths and weaknesses carry an emotional charge.